achowd53/ReactRTChatRooms/README.md

 # ReactRTChatRooms
-Real-Time Chatrooms made using Node.JS, React (for client), PostgreSQL (for message cache), C++ (for socket server, up to 64 chatrooms possible)
+Real-Time Chatrooms made using Node.JS (for socket server, up to 64 chatrooms possible), React (for client), PostgreSQL (for message cache)

+## Requirements
+Node setup to run the client and server